tomcam/vuepress.github.io/default7.md

-# Adding a button with action text to the home page with YAML
+# Adding an action link to the home page with YAML

 ![Screen shot with action link labeled](./assets/img/default1-action-link-labeled.png)